The best triathlon bikes reviewed

-Triathlon bikes are difficult to handle due to the geometry, but they are popular because the positives far outweigh the negatives, by limiting their weaknesses to allow them to go faster over 180km compared to a road bike.
-Here are the ones we scored 85% plus when we put them through their paces
+Triathlon bikes may be more difficult to handle because of their geometry, but they’re popular because the positives far outweigh the negatives, by limiting their weaknesses to allow them to go faster over 180km compared to a road bike.

 - How does riding a triathlon bike differ to riding a road bike?

 - What are the different parts of a triathlon bike?

 - Which is best for descending; a triathlon bike or a road bike?

 - What should be measured in a good triathlon bike fitting?

 - What’s the difference between a triathlon bike and a road bike?

 - Triathlon bike versus road bike

 - Do you need a triathlon bike for 70.3 and Ironman races?